 Q. Do I have to buy a crate?

 Crates can be purchased through GFNJ.
-If your greyhound does not use the crate, you can return it and get some of your money back.
 If you buy your own crate, make sure you get the proper size which allows your dog to turn around, stand up, lay down and stretch out fully on his side with room to spare.